Tobidervogel/Tobidervogel/README.md

 ## Hey

 **I'm Tobi, or Tobidervogel.
-I live in Germany and have been coding since 2023.
-I started with HTML and CSS and learned Python this year.**
+I live in Germany and have been coding since 2021.
+I started with HTML and CSS, and I learned Python this year.**

-**In my free time, I code, draw, create Blender models and animations, and make videos and photos.**
+**In my free time, I enjoy coding, drawing, creating Blender models and animations, and making videos and photos.**

-**It all started when I wanted to make a website for Christmas and design one for my mom.
-At first, I used Wix.com, but since I had to pay for storage, I tried coding with a simple old domain instead.**
+**It all started when I was 11 and wanted to make a Christmas website and design one for my mom.
+At first, I used Wix.com, but since I had to pay for storage, I switched to coding using an old, simple domain instead.**
+**Link here**

 **After that, I took a break from coding.**

+**Later, I started coding again (HTML and CSS) and built some cool websites.**

+**And now – here I am.**